Morgantown Personal Rapid Transit: Modernization

 When it opened, the PRT was controlled by DEC PDP-11 computers installed in 1971.
-Due to difficulty in procuring replacement parts, these older computers were replaced in 1997-1998 with Intel Pentium computers.
+Due to difficulty in procuring replacement parts, these older computers were replaced in 1997–1998 with Intel Pentium computers.

 A 2010 study recommended renewal of the system given declining reliability caused by its age and the lack of access to replacement parts for key components, such as the vehicles and the control system.
 The report considered replacement of the PRT with buses but concluded they would be unsatisfactory given the extra traffic congestion and poor travel times that would result.
 By 2015 reliability had fallen to 90%.

 In 2012, the university Board of Governors approved $15 million as part of renewal and modernization project.
-The total cost is projected to be $100–$130 million.
+The total cost was projected to be $100–$130 million.
 The three phase plan is to replace the control and propulsion systems in the current vehicles, installation of a new automatic train control system, upgrade the power supply, repairs to the infrastructure and finally replacement of all the vehicles.

 Part of the phase 1 work to upgrade the vehicles' control and propulsion system was completed by early 2014 and resulted in improved operations.

 On April 29, 2014, Thales Group was selected by WVU to install its SelTrac Communications-based train control (CBTC) system, as well as new systems for fare collection and passenger information.
 Upgrades occurred during the summer breaks in 2015 and 2017 while the system is normally closed.
 Replacement of the train control system will continue during the fall 2017 and spring 2018 semesters in preparation for full-scale testing and commissioning during the summer of 2018.

 For the vehicle replacement in phase 2, which has not commenced as of September 2017, the university has said it will look for vehicles that weigh 2500-3000 lb, about one-third the 8760 lb for the current fleet.

-The $52.6 million phase II renovation of the PRT is still being completed.
-Over the winter break of the 2017-2018 academic year, 11 cars were upgraded to the new software.
+The $52.6 million phase 2 renovation of the PRT is still being completed.
+Over the winter break of the 2017–2018 academic year, 11 cars were upgraded to the new software.
 The updated cars have not been used during typical business hours as they are not compatible to the current system.
 In addition to receiving new software, Phase II also includes replacing electric boards and sensors on the guide ways and signs.